kriomant/mockers/doc/guide.md

 }
 ```

-`AirConditioner` implementation may go to real hardware, for example, so it is not suitable for testing.
-It's better to substitute it with mock.
-Ideally, of course, you should extract trait and make `AirConditioner` implement this trait.
+The `AirConditioner` implementation may access real hardware, for example, so it is not suitable for testing.
+It's better to substitute it with a mock.
+Ideally, of course, you should extract a trait and make `AirConditioner` implement this trait.

-But if don't want to do it, there is another way:
+But if don't want to do that, there is another way:

 ```rust
 #![feature(plugin, custom_derive)]